 In Romania, the access to insulin and medication is very good.
 Usually those with type 1 go to a consultation every 3 months and they also get a prescription for as much insulin as they need and for needles, or pump supplies and for 100 strips ( the amount of strips is small so to have a good blood sugar control we often have to buy more strips).
 Those with type 2 go to a consultation every 6 months (unless they have diabetes complications) and they receive prescriptions for their medication but no strips.
 We can get the insulin from any Pharmacy as well as the strips.
 Most people use insulin pens and since 2002 we have started using insulin pumps but unfortunately there are still only a few people that have access to it.
 We also have to pay for our HbA1c testing.

 Since 2013 I have started my own Diabetes Association that is a member of the Romanian Diabetes Association Federation (and this is a member of the Romanian Federation of Diabetes, Nutrition and Metabolic Disease).
-Until now, I have organised education meeting with our members, created a short movie with the message that life is beautiful even when you have diabetes, got involved in organising some events for World Diabetes Day in 2013, in diabetes screening projects, in the selection and training of the Romanian Football Team that will participate at DiaEuro 2014 (The European Football Championship of People Living with Diabetes).
+Up until now, I have organised education meetings with our members, created a short movie with the message that life is beautiful even when you have diabetes, got involved in organising some events for World Diabetes Day in 2013, taken part in diabetes screening projects and in the selection and training of the Romanian Football Team that will participate at DiaEuro 2014 (The European Football Championship of People Living with Diabetes).
 At the moment, for my association I am planning some education workshops, the national forum of diabetes associations for next year, the activities for World Diabetes Day 2014, and diabetes screenings in rural areas, as well as some sport activities for its members.